BrandonDenham/tic-tac-take-home/README.md

 ### 1. Multiplayer Functionality

-* **Real-time Interaction:** Users should be able to play against each other from different computers or devices.
+* **Real-time Interaction:** Users should be able to play against each other from different browser windows (can just be run over localhost).
 * **Player Identification:** Players should be distinguishable (e.g., "Player X" and "Player O").

 ### 2. Front-End